Here’s everything you need to know about whether you can use an extension cord with your space heater.

 Question: Can I use an extension cord with a space heater?

-Answer: No, you should not use an extension cord with your space heater.
+Answer: Usually, you should not use an extension cord with your space heater.
 Most extension cords can not handle the high currents space heaters draw.
 Especially small, low-quality extension cords can easily catch fire.
-Don’t risk your home!
+However, if you absolutely need an extension cord, then you should get a heavy-duty cord.

-Can I use an Extension Cord with a Space Heater?
+Can I use a Cheap Extension Cord with a Space Heater?

 “You should never plug a heater into a power strip.
 These units are not designed to handle the high current flow needed for a space heater and can overheat or even catch fire due to the added energy flow.”Umatilla County Fire District #1 in Hermiston, Oregon